HL7/fhir-for-fair/input/pagecontent/index.md

 components:

 1)  An informative guidance providing general guidelines on the cooperative usage of FHIR and FAIR, specifically best practices for satisfying the FAIR principles when publishing FHIR resources

-2)  A “true” FHIR IG providing set of FHIR conformance resources and examples that provide, for selected case(s), a practical example of how FAIRness can be realized and assessed by using HL7 FHIR.
+2)  “true” FHIR IG providing set of FHIR conformance resources and examples that provide, for selected case(s), a practical example of how FAIRness can be realized and assessed by using HL7 FHIR.